From Observation to Synthesis

 - Mathematics (with advanced and college prep options)

 The study of many different cultures allows students to gain a sense of the dignity of the human being and examine their own relationship to the world around them.
 Each year the students take part in a week long class trip as part of their course of study.
-A high point comes in the 10th grade when, after studying Native American cultures, the students venture to the Southwest for a journey among the Anasazi ruins in Colorado accompanied by a Native American guide.
+A high point comes in the 10th grade when, after studying Native American history, the students venture to the Southwest to spend time on tribal lands learning about Native American culture.